-At the Fremont College CEO Open House, Robert Forester, who was described as a “legend in Santa Monica when it comes to physical therapy,” by Dr. Kay, shared his “secret recipe for success” with students interested in a career in physical therapy.
+At the Fremont University CEO Open House, Robert Forester, who was described as a “legend in Santa Monica when it comes to physical therapy,” by Dr. Kay, shared his “secret recipe for success” with students interested in a career in physical therapy.
 His practice, Forster Physical Therapy, follows the philosophy that, “exercise is what fixes people.”
 The physical therapists at the practice use exercise in combination with therapy, stretching, strengthening, and patient education.
 When asked the most important thing a physical therapist should know, Forester replied, “Nothing takes the place of knowing your anatomy.
 If you are going to treat an injury, you have to be able to put your finger on it.”

 In addition to giving advice about being a successful physical therapist, Forester also shared some of his experiences working with Olympic athletes.
 He mentioned that as an athlete himself, he has been in the field of sports for many years.
 “You have to give athletes a wide berth,” he advised.
 “They are going to be a little different.
 The things that make them great can also make them a little quirky sometimes.”
 In addition to these tips, Forester recommended that students keep a positive attitude and communicate well with the patient on how and why you are doing what you are doing to help them.

 In conclusion, Forester stressed the motto, “no one cares how much you know until they know how much you care.”
 To this end, he explained that his practice has an open door policy, offering internships and the opportunity to observe to see if it is what the individual really wants to do.